ShadeLab/PAPER_Dunivin_meta_arsenic/refsoil_analysis/Dunivin_notes.md

    * parameters: 90% alignment length; >50 score; within 40% of target length
    * for now, I will focus on relative presence/absence within genome when there are multiple representatives
       * This excludes: Deferribacteres, Fusobacteria, Gemmatimonadetes, Planctomycetes, Terrabacteria_group, Synergistetes
+      * __Acidobacteria__: Favor arsC_thio and acr3, although many (~75%) have arsB as well.
+A small portion test positive for arsM.
+No other arsenic resistance capabilities are seen.
+      * __Actinobacteria__: Do not have preferences for arsC_thio/arsC_glut or arsB/acr3.
+Roughly 50% have one of each type.
+Less than 5% have arsM, and less than 10% have no AsRG screened.
+      * __Aquificae__: 100% have arsB and arsC_thio.
+No other tested resistance mechanisms are seen.
+      * __Armatimonadetes__: 50% have arsM, another 50% have arsC_thio, and 50% have acr3.
+Likely those with arsC_thio also have acr3.
+      * __Bacteroidetes__: 20% have arsM, 75% have acr3, 75% have arsC_glut, ~30% have arsC_thio, and less than 5% have none.
+It looks like acr3 is favored over arsB and arsC_glut is favored over arsC_thio.
+Possibly arsC_thio relates to arsM?
+      * __Chlamydiae__:  No AsRG found.
+      * __Chloroflexi__: Nearly 100% test positive for arsM, arsB, acr3, and arsC_thio.
+Chloroflexi here therefore favor arsC_thio over arsC_glut.
+And also favor arsenite methylation.
+      * __Crenarchaeota__: No AsRG found.
+      * __Cyanobacteria__: Show a mix of arsB/acr3 and arsC_glut/arsC_thio.
+Favors reduction and efflux over methylation (less than 5%).
+Fewer than 5% show now resistance.
+      * __Deinococcus–Thermus__: About 75% test postivie for arsB; 75% for arsC_thio; 25% for no AsRG tested.
+DT therefore favors arsB over acr3 and arsC_thio over arsC_glut.
+Methylation is not favored either.
+      * __Euryarchaeota__:  No AsRG found.
+      * __Firmicutes__: 75% test positive for arsB; ~70% test positive for arsC_glut and arsC_thio; and 50% test positive for acr3.
+Firmicutes, thus, favor reduction and efflux over methylation but do not prefer glut/thio, arsB/acr3.
+Roughly 5% have no AsRG.
+      * __Nitrospirae__: ~30% have arsM, 100% have arsB, 75% have arsC_thio.
+Favors arsB over acr3, and arsC_thio over arsC_glut.
+      * __Proteobacteria__: ~30% have arsB and ~30% acr3.
+Roughly 90% have arsC_glut, while ~30% have arsC_thio.
+About 5% have no AsRG and even fewer test positive for arsM.
+Proteobacteria generally favor arsC_glut and favor reduction and efflux over methylation.
+      *